About the Charles F. Cummings New Jersey Information Center

 For 1989-present, the Star Ledger is full-text searchable in the room (spotty for early years).
 A death notice index is also available through the early 2000s.

 The CFCNJIC has Newark city, Essex County, and New Jersey state documents, as well as quasi-official documents from non-governmental agencies, including many community groups.
 The CFCNJIC, part of the New Jersey document depository system since 1968, automatically receives all non-legislative state publications.
 Newark and Essex County documents are added as they are received.
 We have documents from all city departments, including the Newark Housing Authority, the Central Planning Board, the Mayor’s Office, and the Board of Education.
-The United States Census from 1830 to 1930, as well as the New Jersey State Census from 1855 until 1915 (only Essex County for 1875), are available on microfilm.

 Only certain recent documents appear in our catalog.
 A comprehensive search of documents must be done via a card file in the library.